Public transport step by step

 Zone lines are numbered 700-899, out of which the range 800-899 includes seasonal lines.
 Selected and marked stops located along their routes constitute border stops – the ones marking borders of ticket zones.

-Night lines buses are marked with the letter “N” followed by a number, e.g. “N11”.
-Selected night lines are, at the same time, zone lines– their routes run across Zone 1 and 2. see more.
+Night lines buses are marked with the letter “N” followed by a number (e.g. “N11”).
+Selected night lines are, at the same time, zone lines– their routes run across Zone 1 and 2.
+Rules for traveling by night transport.

 In case of unanticipated service interruptions (e.g. breakdown) or planned works the metro service may be suspended, and substitute means of public transport made available.
 Substitute buses or trams are marked with a pictogram or the letter “Z”.

 Trains of Szybka Kolej Miejska – SKM (Urban Rapid Rail) are marked with the letter “S” and a number.
-The route of SKM runs across two zone tickets.
-Rules for paying fares are the same as in the case of zone bus lines.
+The SKM trains painted in the characteristic red, yellow and cream colors have a full range of ZTM tickets and the right to reduced and free travels.

 Day lines run between 5 a.m. – 11 p.m.
 Night lines run within the remaining hours.
 Organisation of public transport at night differs from its standard arrangement.
 The basic connections make up a network of lines joining remote districts with the centre, serviced every 30 or 60 minutes.
 The routes communicate at stops by the Dworzec Centralny station (Central Railway Station) which enables passengers to change the line.
 Buses depart 15 and 45 minutes after each full hour.